Highmark Stadium: Initial planning and exploration

-Finalizing negotiations
+Financing

 In early August it was reported that Pegula Sports and Entertainment had made their first offer demanding full taxpayer funding of a new stadium in Orchard Park at a cost of $1.1 billion, part of a broader $1.5 billion package that would also include renovations to KeyBank Center, Buffalo's indoor sports arena.
 The Pegulas reportedly threatened to relocate the team to Austin, Texas if their demands were not met, though they had not contacted anybody in Austin prior to suggesting the idea.

 On August 31, 2021, the Bills submitted their plans for a $1.4 billion, 60,000-seat stadium in Orchard Park to representatives of the state and Erie County to be completed by 2027.
-The proposed capacity is 12,000 seats less than Highmark Stadium and 1,500 seats less than Soldier Field, the lowest capacity stadium currently used in the NFL (and whose main tenant the Chicago Bears are also exploring a new stadium).
-Unusually for an American sports venue, the stadium would not be an all-seater: a 5,000-person standing room only deck would also be included in the venue, potentially increasing capacity to 68,000.
-The new venue will not include a roof, but it would be designed so that about 65% of seats would be protected from the elements.
-Because the stadium would not have a roof, it would be ineligible to host the Super Bowl.
+The proposed capacity was 12,000 seats less than Highmark Stadium and 1,500 seats less than Soldier Field, the lowest capacity stadium currently used in the NFL (and whose main tenant the Chicago Bears are also exploring a new stadium).
+The new venue does not include a roof, but was designed so that about 65% of seats would be protected from the elements.
 Civic leaders in Buffalo argued that Buffalo lacked the infrastructure to host a Super Bowl, nor any other event large enough to make full use of the venue outside of football.
 For that reason, they believed that the Bills should not bother trying to build a stadium for such events, nor bid for them.
 Western New York's harsh winters also played into the team's decision to make the new stadium open-air.
 Buffalo's reputation for cold, snowy weather often makes for compelling television and has long formed a part of the team's and city's identity.